gammu/gammu/docs/manual/gammu/index.rst

     In some phones restoring calendar notes will not show error, but won't be done, when phone doesn't have set clock inside.

-.. option:: --restoresms file [-yes]
+.. option:: restoresms file [-yes]

     Restores SMSes from file (format like backupsms uses) to selected folder in phone.
 Please note that this overwrites existing messages in phone (if it supports it).

-.. option:: --savefile BOOKMARK target.url file location
+.. option:: savefile BOOKMARK target.url file location

     Converts backup format supported by
     Gammu to vBookmark file.

-.. option:: --savefile CALENDAR target.vcs file location
+.. option:: savefile CALENDAR target.vcs file location

     Allows to convert between various backup formats which gammu supports for calendar events.
 The file type is guessed (for input file